eastmaels/steemblog.github.io/_posts/account/deanliu/2018-03-03_unicorngo-has-extended-their-candy-coin-sale-up-until-the-march-10.md

 - - -

-This page is synchronized from the post: [UnicornGO has extended their Candy Coin sale up until the March 10](https://steemit.com/@deanliu/unicorngo-has-extended-their-candy-coin-sale-up-until-the-march-10)
+This page is synchronized from the post: ['UnicornGO has extended their Candy Coin sale up until the March 10'](https://steemit.com/@deanliu/unicorngo-has-extended-their-candy-coin-sale-up-until-the-march-10)